kelvinbush/Nectar/README.md

 Jetpack compose, authentication with jwt and clean architecture.

-### Features
+### User stories
-* User can sign up and register on the app - authentication by jwt provided by the backend ([Fruity API](https://github.com/kelvinbush/Fruity-S)) or via social login.
+* I can sign up and register on the app - authentication by jwt provided by the backend ([Fruity API](https://github.com/kelvinbush/Fruity-S)) or via social login.
-* User can explore available products on the shop.
+* I can explore available products on the shop.
-* User can view details of the product.
+* I can view details of the product.
-* User can add a product to cart.
+* I can add a product to cart.
-* User can manage products in the cart (Increase or decrease or remove from cart).
+* I can manage products in the cart (Increase or decrease or remove from cart).
-* User can manage their account.
+* I can manage their account.

 ### The final app screens: